How to become a phlebotomist? Step-by-step guide.

 - National Healthcareer Association (NHA)

-Some states like California, Nevada and Louisiana require you to be certified in order to work as a phlebotomist.
-What is even more interesting about California, it’s also required that you are licensed.
+California, Louisiana, Nevada, and Washington, require you to be certified in order to work as a phlebotomist.
 But, it’s absolutely worth it.
-According to our survey here, California offers the highest phlebotomy salaries in the US.
+According to our survey here, California offers the highest salaries in the US.